sp00m/bow/README.md

 POST /v1.2/messages

 {
-  name: "NEW_ARTICLE",
+  "name": "NEW_ARTICLE",
-  title: "This article has just been created",
-  content: "The article content",
+  "title": "This article has just been created", "content": "The article content",
-  audience: [
+  "audience": [
     { "role": "admin" },
     { "role": "author", "blogId": 42 }
   ]